licky-licky/toji-no-miko-translations/docs/md/docs/Debug_Mission_Capriccio.md

 **Yomi:** The debugger team has now returned.
 Sigh, as expected, Shidou-san and Juujou-san still aren't moving.
 **Tsugumi:** Good work.
 While you all were fighting, we split our efforts with Dr. Friedman to fix the bugs, and no new people were stranded, but...
 **Tsugumi:** The bug preventing those two from returning seems to still be operating somewhere...
-**Yume:** Why are those two the only ones who can't come back\!?
+**Yume:** Why are those two the only ones who can't come back\!\?
 They're already all beat up and could get beaten any time now\!
 Do something about it-\!
 **Friedman:** Really, who could have thrown such a nasty wrench in our works...
 Though I suppose we don't have time for me to complain now.
 We'll work as fast as we can to correct the bugs for the time being...
 **Mirja:** Is there anything more we can do to be of help?
 **Kofuki:** What if you helped out like I am?